remotesynth/certifiedfreshevents/content/events/exploring-javascript-frameworks.md

 ---
-title: "Exploring JavaScript Frameworks"
+title: Exploring JavaScript Frameworks
 date: 2017-10-05T18:52:51-04:00
-menu:
-  main:
-    parent: events
-    name: JavaScript Frameworks
-categories:
-    - JavaScript
 cost: 0
 homepage_banner: jsframeworks2017.jpg
-description: "In this free online event, Jen Looper & Holly Schinsky take a look at prominent new JavaScript frameworks to help you decide if they are worth exploring."
+description: In this free online event, Jen Looper & Holly Schinsky take a look at prominent new JavaScript frameworks to help you decide if they are worth exploring.
-short_desc: "A look at new frameworks making an impact in JavaScript."
+short_desc: A look at new frameworks making an impact in JavaScript.
 embed_url: https://www.crowdcast.io/e/vc1pp66r
 sessions:
   - point-of-vue